-Imperial College London Library are providing free Overleaf Pro+ accounts for all students, staff, and researchers who would like to use a collaborative, online LaTeX editor for their projects.
-You do not have to be familiar with LaTeX to use Overleaf.
+Imperial College London Library is providing Overleaf Professional features for all students, staff and researchers who would like to use a collaborative, online LaTeX editor for their projects.
+Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
-Overleaf can also be linked to other services such as Mendeley, Git and Plot.ly to best fit into your workflow.
+Overleaf can also be linked to other services to best fit into your workflow.